nishk/PerFi/README.md

 # PerFi
 PerFi is a Python-based tool designed to help users track their investments.
-The goal is to maximize visualizations and insights while minimizing manual boredom inducing excel sheet tracking
+The goal is to make financial insights actionable and visualizations simple while reducing hassle and boredom.

+# Motivation

+Most brokerages offer features to ensure that your contributions remain within the IRS limits.
+However, this can become complicated if you change jobs during the year.
+PerFi v1 lets you track HSA & 401K contibutions and comparison against the IRS limit

 ## Features